 A strike on radical Islamic ideology as important as a military air strike on a terror base

-New Delhi, Oct 31: Months after being struck by the Indian Air Force, the Balakot facility of the Jaish-e-Mohammad is active once again.
+New Delhi, Oct 31: Months after being struck by the Indian Air Force (IAF), the Balakot facility of the Jaish-e-Mohammad is active once again.
 The Indian Intelligence says that at least 40 suicide bombers are training at the facility.

-This is a worry development especially in the wake of Pakistan trying to push more and more terrorists into Jammu and Kashmir.
+This is a worrying development especially in the wake of Pakistan trying to push more and more terrorists into Jammu and Kashmir.
 OneIndia caught up with J M Phelps, a counter-terror expert and freelance journalist, focusing on national security for OneNewsNow.com to discuss this issue.
-Phelps who is also an expert on the issues relating to suicide bombing had he received a certification for an intense online self-study through the International Institute for Counter-Terrorism in Herzliya, Israel.
+Phelps who is also an expert on the issues relating to suicide bombing had he received certification for an intense online self-study through the International Institute for Counter-Terrorism in Herzliya, Israel.

 What do you make of the reports of the Jaish-e-Mohammad resuming training at Balakot?